The War Against Mosquito Bites and Other Household Pests: Protection, Prevention and Education

 Set up in just a few weeks and offered in 14 languages spanning the globe, the site became a focal point for tips, expert information, and videos for those who were at risk and looking for information to protect themselves.

-We also partnered with Sesame Street on a 1,2,3 Stay Away Mosquitoes program that offered simple bite prevention tips for young families.
+We also partnered with Sesame Street on a 1,2,3 Stay Away Mosquitoes programme that offered simple bite prevention tips for young families.